databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/Pipeline_Management.md

 | 3016      | Gold_SparkStream                    | sparkstream_gold                  | 1006,2005                | 0.7.0   |
 | 3015      | Gold_jobRunCostPotentialFact        | jobruncostpotentialfact_gold      | 3001,3003,3005,3010,3012 | 0.6.0   |
 | 3017      | Gold_Sql_QueryHistory               | sql_query_history_gold            | 2020                     | 0.7.0   |

+\* **Bronze_Job_Runs_Snapshot** is experimental as of 0711.
+The module works as expected but the API can only pull 25 runs per API call; therefore, for some customers with many runs per day (i.e. thousands) this module can take several hours.
+If you truly want this module enabled you can enable it but additional optimization work may be required to make it efficient if your workspace executes thousands of job runs per day. **TO ENABLE** set the following as a cluster spark config `overwatch.experimental.enablejobrunsnapshot true`

 ## Reloading Data
 **CAUTION** Be very careful when attempting to reload bronze data, much of the bronze source data expires to